 How to Effectively Read a Safety Data Sheet

 Long pages full of foreign jargon can make information within your safety data sheets (SDS) hard to decipher.
 You might be feeling overwhelmed and question where you should even start?
+Fret not, we're here to help you learn how to read an SDS.

 Safety data sheets are incredible sources of information which can help you build a strong approach to chemical safety at the workplace.
 Every part of the SDS is important, however there are certain sections you can focus on to pull out key elements that will help you protect your employees.
 Read on to learn more about: